Battle of Raqqa (2013): Aftermath

 As of 28 May, air raids and artillery strikes continued against rebel lines on the outskirts of the city, but government forces were still unable to break through the lines.

 In mid-August, the Islamic State of Iraq and the Levant (ISIL) announced that they would stop participating in the siege of the 17th Division, one of the two last remaining loyalist bases in Raqqa.
 They wanted to focus on civil administration instead, in building an Islamic state, and so they would withdraw fighters from the most urgent battlefields.

-By early November 2013, ISIL was in full control of the town.
+By early November 2013, ISIL was in partial control of the town.
 By January 6, 2014, rebels had ousted ISIL from the city as part of the Syrian opposition–Islamic State of Iraq and the Levant conflict.

-On 9 January, fighting raged between the jihadists and opposition on Thursday, the Great Britain-based Observatory claimed.
+On 9 January 2014, fighting raged between the jihadists and opposition on Thursday, the Great Britain-based Observatory claimed.
 "The opposition forces have taken control of the strategic political intelligence building, which had been under ISIL control and is just 400 meters from the jihadists' headquarters," Abdel Rahman said.
 "But ISIL still controls the bridges leading into the city, so people have to take boats to get in."
-By 12 January, ISIL fighters had recaptured much of the provincial capital.
-By 14 January, ISIL secured complete control of the city.
+By 12 January, ISIL fighters had recaptured much of the key points in the city.
+By 14 January, ISIL had ousted the rebels from Raqqa and secured complete control of the city.

 On 25 July 2014, ISIL took control of the 17th Division headquarters away from the Syrian Army.

 On 28 August 2014 after a 36-day general offensive, the Tabqa airbase was captured by ISIL with significant losses on both sides.